vegetarian recipes site header

-Filter coffee drip coffee, also known as South Indian coffee, madras coffe, drip coffee is another very commonly used coffee recipe in south India.
+Filter coffee drip coffee, also known as South Indian coffee, madras coffee, drip coffee for simply 'Kaapi" is another very commonly used coffee recipe in south India.

+Filter coffee is a very refreshing drink preferred in Southern Indian states.
 It is more commonly drunk in the south Indian states Karnataka, Tamilnadu, Andhra Pradesh.
-The northern states of India drink more tea.
-The southern states are also coffee producers.
+The south Indian states are also coffee producers.

-In the southern states, as you walk through the streets early morning, you will get the lovely inviting aroma of the freshly brewed coffee.
+In the southern states, as you walk through the streets in the early mornings, you will get the lovely inviting aroma of the freshly brewed coffee.

-The frothy coffee is served in tall stainless steel glasses.
-It is customary to offer at least a glass of coffee to all visitors.
+It is customary to offer at least a glass of filter coffee to all visitors.

 The coffee powder used to make coffee: